• Truth matters

 Liberal Arts Curriculum

 The first of the liberal arts, grammar, is concerned with how to communicate—how to make sense when using words to describe reality.
 The second, logic, deals with the arrangement of grammatically correct statements into arguments that are true.
 Rhetoric is the art of persuasion.
-It teaches how to arrange and present grammatically correct statements and logical arguments in the way most likely to convince an audience to agree with the speaker or do what he wishes.
+It teaches how to arrange and present grammatically correct statements and logical arguments in the way most likely to convince an audience to agree with the speaker.

-In contrast to the trivium—which deals primarily with language and the communication of ideas—the quadrivium (i.e. “four ways”) equips students to quantify and measure the material world.
+In contrast to the trivium—which deals primarily with language and the communication of ideas—the quadrivium (Latin for “four ways”) equips students to quantify and measure the material world.
 The quadrivium is concerned with number (arithmetic), volume (geometry), extension in time (music), and extension in space (astronomy).
-These arts help students recognize patterns that occur in nature and in art and prepare students for all areas of study that make use of pattern recognition such as medicine, law, finance, all the sciences, and even sports.
+These arts help students recognize patterns that occur in nature and in art and prepare students for all areas of study that make use of pattern recognition.
+Pattern recognition is universally useful, including the study of medicine, law, finance, all the sciences, and sports.
 Most importantly, the quadrivium shows students clearly that truth exists and that it can be known with certainty.

-Collectively, these seven arts form the basis upon which all other study is made possible.
+These seven arts form the basis upon which all other study is made possible.
 Through the study of the liberal arts, students learn how to think and how to communicate, how to recognize patterns and how to make connections between subjects.
 These habits are essential to being a well-formed human being, who not only knows facts and can perform certain functions, but who understands facts and sees their significance in relation to other truths.
-In other words, these habits help men become wise, not just smart.
-Animals can be trained, but only humans can be educated.
-The liberal arts help men and women as men and women become the best versions of themselves they can be.
+These habits help our students become wise.
+The liberal arts help men and women become the best possible versions of themselves.

-Of course, a liberal arts education alone is insufficient for bringing man to his final, beatific end.
-As Pope Leo XIII writes in Divini Illus Magistri “every method of education founded, wholly or in part, on the denial or forgetfulness of original sin and of grace, and relying on the sole powers of human nature, is unsound.”
+A liberal arts education alone is insufficient for bringing man to his final, beatific end.
+As Pope Leo XIII writes in Divini Illus Magistri, “every method of education founded, wholly or in part, on the denial or forgetfulness of original sin and of grace, and relying on the sole powers of human nature, is unsound.”
 To achieve ultimate happiness one needs God’s grace which comes to us through the Church and her Sacraments.
-Thankfully, Saint Mary’s is imbued with the Sacramental life and students can receive that grace every day.
+Saint Mary’s is imbued with the Sacramental life and students can receive that grace every day.

 PUBLICATIONS FEATURING SAINT MARY’S CATHOLIC HIGH SCHOOL